Shriyash05/celestiallights/replit.md

 This is a full-stack web application for Celestial Lights, a premium LED and architectural lighting company.
 The application serves as both a marketing website and content management system, showcasing the company's portfolio projects and products with an admin interface for content management.

-**Migration Status**: Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database and free email functionality.
+**Migration Status**: Successfully migrated to standalone environment with PostgreSQL database and free email functionality, ready for deployment on any hosting provider.

 ## User Preferences